nwager/nwager.github.io/src/lib/posts/esp8266-leds.svelte.md

 As a college student, it was customary to cover the apartment ceiling with tacky LED strips that detract from the otherwise-cozy home decor.
 Programming addressable LED strips is one of my favorite electronics activities, so I used an ESP8266 to control the LEDs using WiFi (in the name of convenience).

+The poorly-documented code can be found on [Github](https://github.com/nwager/dorm-lights).

 ## Hardware

 To make the controller compact, I designed a simple PCB to hold the ESP8266, buck converter, PSU terminals, and 3.3V-5V level shifter (hidden underneath the ESP).